axelerator/ruelm/README.md

 Messages from the frontend to the backend are defined on the Rust side as the `ToBackend` enum.
-When the server gets started it uses the [`elm_rs` crate](https://crates.io/crates/elm-rs) to write the matching Elm types into the Elm applications `src` directory.
+When the server gets started it uses the [`elm_rs` crate](https://crates.io/crates/elm-rs) to write the matching Elm types into the Elm application's `src` directory.

 The same happens for the `ToFrontend` enum that defines the messages from the server to the frontend.